From Movement Primitives to Distance Fields to Dynamical Systems: Representing Trajectories as Distance Fields

 \subsection{Quadratic spline as Movement Primitives}

 Splines are widely used as movement primitives due to their ability to provide smooth and flexible trajectory representations.
 We use here the term \emph{quadratic spline} to define the concatenation of quadratic Bézier curves, corresponding to piecewise Bernstein polynomial functions that ensures continuity in both position and velocity.
-Each segment of a quadratic spline is defined over an interval \([0,1]\) and is parameterized as a weighted sum of basis functions
+A quadratic spline is composed of \(N\) segments.
+Each segment \(\mathbf{f}_i\) is a quadratic Bézier curve parameterized by a local time \(t_i \in [0,1]\):

-where \(\mathbf{w}^{1}_i\), \(\mathbf{w}^{2}_i\), and \(\mathbf{w}^{3}_i\) are the control points of the \(i\)-th segment.
-Quadratic splines can approximate complex trajectories by decomposing the motion into localized polynomial segments.
+where \(\mathbf{w}^{1}_i\), \(\mathbf{w}^{2}_i\), and \(\mathbf{w}^{3}_i\) are the control points of the \(i\)-th segment. \textcolor{black}{The full trajectory \(\mathbf{f}(t)\) is formed by mapping a global time \(t \in [0,T]\) to the correct segment \(i\) and its local time parameter \(t_i\).
+This is achieved by assuming each of the \(N\) segments has an equal duration, allowing the global time \(t\) to be linearly scaled to identify the active segment and its corresponding local time in the [0,1] interval.} Quadratic splines can approximate complex trajectories by decomposing the motion into localized polynomial segments.
 To ensure smooth concatenation between consecutive segments, continuity constraints are imposed with

 The first constraint ensures positional continuity at the segment boundaries.
 The second guarantees consistent gradients, maintaining \(C^1\) continuity across the trajectory.
 The last enforces zero velocity at the end of the trajectory by setting the last two control points of the final Bézier segment to be equal so that the derivative of the curve—and hence the velocity—vanishes at the endpoint.